adiabatic/king-kong/README.md

 To toggle between your normal layout and King Kong, press Ctrl-Shift.
 In Windows 8.1 on my machine, “ENG US” will be displayed on the Taskbar when QWERTY is being used, and just “ENG” will be displayed when King Kong is enabled.

-.Ax, .Exam, .Llan, and .Loch are on AltGr (hold ctrl and alt simultaneously).
+·Ax, ·Exam, ·Llan, and ·Loch are on AltGr (hold ctrl and alt simultaneously).

 ## Reinstallation instructions (Windows)